Skip to main content

 A 30 m² studio on the 5th floor without lift of a 1910 faubourg building, 200 metres from Place Gambetta.
 A 20 m² main room with a kitchen corner separated by a breakfast bar, a 4 m² shower room, and built-in storage.
 The property had been fully renovated in 2023: electrics, plumbing, interior insulation, double glazing.

 The absence of a lift on the 5th floor explained a price per square metre below the neighbourhood average.
-For a young, sporty woman, this was not an obstacle.
+For an active young woman, it was no obstacle.
 Co-ownership charges: 85 euros/month.

 The negotiation